Rupesh1510/RISC-V-Tapeout-Week-2/README.md

 # RISC-V-Tapeout-Week-2

-# Fundamentals of System-on-Chip (SoC) Design and the Role of BabySoC
+# Fundamentals of System-on-Chip (SoC) Design and the Role of VSDBabySoC

 ## What is a System-on-Chip (SoC)?